I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvprinterevent.md

 An example of a driver that might display a user interface when a connection is made is a FAX driver, which could prompt the user for the name and telephone number of the user (FAX sender), and save the information until the connection is deleted.

 An example of the type of file that might be stored in a client cache is a large font-metrics file that contains too much information to be written to the registry.
-When the <b>DrvPrinterEvent</b> function's event code is PRINTER_EVENT_CACHE_REFRESH, the printer interface DLL can reload the file from the server to ensure the cache is up to date.</p>
+When the <b>DrvPrinterEvent</b> function's event code is PRINTER_EVENT_CACHE_REFRESH, the printer interface DLL can reload the file from the server to ensure the cache is up to date.

 ## Requirements
 | &nbsp; | &nbsp; |